Internet Explorer is no longer supported. It is recommended to use other browsers.

 Yes, you can.

-Through the built-in screen, you can choose among four follow modes: Free, Follow, FPV, and Recenter.
+Through the built-in display, you can choose among four follow modes: Free, Follow, FPV, and Recenter.

 1) Free mode: The gimbal is fixed on the targeted scene, and will not follow handheld rig movement.

 2) Follow mode: The pan/tilt moves with the handheld rig, according to the user’s setting of follow speed, dead zone, acceleration, into smooth follow movement, and the three axes can be set independently.

 3) FPV mode: The behavior of the gimbal’s three axes follows the gesture of the handheld rig, allowing users to shoot in the first-person perspective.

 4) Recenter mode: The gimbal follows handheld rig movement.
 Gimbal posture returns to the middle of the handheld rig once the rig holds still.

 Yes, you can.

 Yes, you can.

 When you enter SmoothTrack, you can set various parameters including deadband, speed, and acceleration.

 1) Make sure that the Bluetooth function is enabled and turn on Ronin 2.
 Open the Ronin 2 app, which will automatically search for your Ronin 2.
 Select the corresponding Bluetooth device and tap OK.
 If it is the first time you connect, the app will ask you to name your Ronin and set a password.

 Motor stiffness value determines the strength of the Ronin 2 motor to maintain the camera's position, which is very important for maintaining stability.
 It can be tested by pushing the camera slightly.
 If the stiffness is too low, the camera can be easily pushed.
 When the stiffness is moderate, and the external force is applied, the gimbal click will provide the appropriate resistance to make the camera stable.

 If stiffness is too high, the camera may experience vibration.
 You need to reduce the strength of each axis of the motor until the vibration is eliminated.

 In harsh shooting environments, the stability of Ronin may become affected.
 The calibration system can reconfigure all built-in sensors to adapt to the environment so you can resume your shooting.